wilsonwaters/rdiff-backup-auto/README.md

         sudo cat ~/.ssh/id_rsa.pub
 ## Host

 The hosts to be backed up should have a similar version of rdiff-backup installed (though different versions don't seem to cause a problem).
+Some systems, such as Windows, may need an SSH serice installed.

 1. Install rdiff-backup on host to be backed up